f5vmr/orpscripts/README.md

 * Make sure that you device is connected to the internet as it will need to download files and packages to install.
 * ***It is suggested you should set a STATIC ip address*** for your device to prevent the IP changing during/after build.
     The simplest way to do this is in your router.
 Map and IP address to the MAC address of the ethernet adapter.
-* It's **HIGHLY RECOMMNED NOT TO BUILD OVER WIFI**.
+* It's **HIGHLY RECOMMENDED NOT TO BUILD OVER WIFI**.
 If your device does not have onboard ethernet, it is advised to use a USB to ethernet adapter during the build process where possible.
 * Developers and Users should have a basic working knowledge of Linux.
 This guide/script is not intended for beginners.